bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 :-----------|:------------
 NOT NULL | Prevents any NULL value from being placed in the column PRIMARY KEY | Makes sure that every value is unique in the column.
 Each table needs to have one of these.
 You can still create a table without a PRIMARY KEY, but it is bad form.
 There can *”be only one”* column defined by a PRIMARY KEY.
 UNIQUE | Makes sure that every value is unique in the column.
-Unlike the PRIMARY KEY, there can be more than one column defined as ‘UNIQUE’ in a table
+Unlike the PRIMARY KEY, there can be more than one column defined as 'UNIQUE' in a table
 DEFAULT | Used to define a value if one has not been inserted into the database.
-We used it above to insert 0 as a default value if nothing is put into the column ‘price’.
+We used it above to insert 0 as a default value if nothing is put into the column 'price'.
 AUTO_INCREMENT | Used to automatically add a number to the last rows value when a new row is created.
 The default value for AUTO_INCREMENT is 1, but can be changed by the command AUTO_INCREMENT = n, where n is the number by which you would like to increment by.
 For example, if the last row had the value 6, and my AUTO_INCREMENT is set to 2, my next row would be 8.
 CHECK | Used to make sure of a condition before a new row can be added.
-We implemented it in our new table to make sure that fruits weren’t being given away for free before they were inserted into the table.
+We implemented it in our new table to make sure that fruits weren't being given away for free before they were inserted into the table.

 Not too hard right?
 Think of **CONSTRAINTS** as a little reminder that help you as you screw up from time to time.

 ### Adding Value to Our Table

-Now let’s add some values to our table so that we can work with JOINS at our leisure.
+Now let's add some values to our table so that we can work with JOINS at our leisure.
 Copy and paste the following commands into the SQL command box and click enter.

      INSERT INTO VEGGIES ( NAME, COLOR, TASTE, TEXTURE, PRICE, QUANTITY, SHELF_LIFE, LAST_PURCHASED, PURCHASED_QUANTITY ) VALUES ('Cucumbers'